 - [Journal] Lamya Alkhariji, Nada Alhirabi, Mansour Naser Alraja, Mahmoud Barhamgi, Omer Rana, and Charith Perera.
 2021.
 Synthesising Privacy by Design Knowledge Toward Explainable Internet of Things Application Designing in Healthcare.
 ACM Trans.
 Multimedia Comput.
 Commun.
 Appl.
-17, 2s, Article 62 (June 2021), 29 pages.
-PDF BIB RESOURCES SOURCE - [Journal] Lamya Alkhariji, Suparna De, Omer Rana, Charith Perera, Semantics-based Privacy by Design for Internet of Things Applications, Future Generation Computer Systems (FGCS), Volume 138, January 2023 PDF BIB RESOURCES SOURCE - [Poster] Lamya Alkhariji, Suparna De, Omer Rana, and Charith Perera, Ontology Enabled Chatbot for Applying Privacy by Design in IoT Systems, In Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security (CCS '22).
-Association for Computing Machinery, New York, NY, USA, 3323-3325

-Augmenting Software Engineers' Capabilities Towards Developing Privacy Law-Friendly Internet of Things Applications using End-User Development Paradigm.

-Researcher: Atheer Jeraisy (PhD Student-2019-2023)

-Internet of Things (IoT) applications development and design process is more complicated than others, such as desktop, web, or mobile.
+17, 2s, Article 62 (June 2021), 29 pages. - [Journal] Lamya Alkhariji, Suparna De, Omer Rana, Charith Perera, Semantics-based Privacy by Design for Internet of Things Applications, Future Generation Computer Systems (FGCS), Volume 138, January 2023 - [Poster] Lamya Alkhariji, Suparna De, Omer Rana, and Charith Perera, Ontology Enabled Chatbot for Applying Privacy by Design in IoT Systems, In Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security (CCS '22).
+Association for Computing Machinery, New York, NY, USA, 3323-3325 Augmenting Software Engineers' Capabilities Towards Developing Privacy Law-Friendly Internet of Things Applications using End-User Development Paradigm.
+Researcher: Atheer Jeraisy (PhD Student-2019-2024) Internet of Things (IoT) applications development and design process is more complicated than others, such as desktop, web, or mobile.
 That's because IoT applications need software and hardware to cooperate across multiple nodes with different capabilities.
-Moreover, it requires different software engineers with different expertise to cooperate (e.g., frontend, backend, database).
 Due to the above complications, non-functional requirements like privacy tend to be overlooked.
 In order to address this issue, we need to find a way to support and motivate software developers.
 In this project, we primarily focus on privacy.
 We aim to address this problem using two methods.
 First, we need to develop easy-to-use privacy-preserving software components (some form of modules) that developers can incorporate into their IoT application development process.
 These privacy-preserving components should be reusable and generic enough to be used across multiple domains and applications.
 Furthermore, these privacy-preserving techniques should be integrated into existing IoT software development tools (i.e., popular IDEs and software frameworks).
-Secondly, we will use gamification techniques to motivate software developers to incorporate more and more reusable privacy-preserving components within their IoT applications.
-This gamification framework will also be integrated into popular IoT software development tools.
-This project has three main objectives:
+Secondly, we use gamification techniques to motivate software developers to incorporate more and more reusable privacypreserving components within their IoT applications.
+This gamification framework is integrated into popular IoT development tools.